edereynaldesaintmichel/stateful_gpt/README.md

 Enrich token embeddings with the last hidden state of the inference step that generated them.

-I used a custom architecture, similar to attention and LSTM's input gates:
+I used a custom architecture, similar to attention and LSTM input gates:

 *   **Component-wise key-query attention:** Token embeddings act as queries, and `nn.Linear(hidden_states)` provides the keys.
 *   `nn.Linear(hidden_states)` generates the values.